 A user tried to access a vulnerable server they had not used before, at a time they do not normally work.
 The access request came over a VPN from a foreign location, and the user tried to jump to another host using the MSTSC command.
 These factors combined to elevate the event threat level enough that it stood out and received immediate attention.

-Password Safe automates privileged password and privileged session management
+- PowerBroker Password Safe – Password and session management

 - PowerBroker for Unix & Linux – Powerful host-based delegation